In this article, Data handling using Pandas-I you will learn about the Python Pandas data structure series.

 Task 1 Creating Series

-Series() function is used to create a series in Pandas.
+The Series() function from the pandas module is used to create a series.

 Example: